 On December 14, 1852, he married Miss Rosa A. Lyon of Medina, New York, and there, he engaged in business as a tinner and dealer in hardware, stoves, etc. Later, he added agricultural implements to his stock.
 He then moved to New York City, where he engaged in business as a commission merchant until the commencement of the Civil War.
 At that time, Governor Edwin Morgan selected him as one of a committee to raise and organize troops under the call of July 2, 1862, in the 28th District.
 Anthony organized the Seventeenth Independent Battery of Light Artillery in four days.
 He was commissioned as the organization’s captain when it was mustered into the United States service on August 26, 1862.
 In command of this battery, he served between Washington and Richmond, Virginia, until the close of the war; was attached to the Eighteenth Corps while in the trenches in front of Petersburg; and was with the Twenty-Fourth Corps in the Appomattox Campaign, which ended in the surrender of General Robert E. Lee.

-In 1881 he was made Superintendent of the Mexican Central Railway, a position he held for about two years.
-In 1884 he was elected to represent Leavenworth County in the State Legislature; was a member of the State Railroad Commission from 1889 to 1893; was the Republican nominee for Congressman at large in 1892 but was defeated by William A. Harris.
+In 1881, he was made Superintendent of the Mexican Central Railway, a position he held for about two years.
+In 1884, he was elected to represent Leavenworth County in the State Legislature, was a member of the State Railroad Commission from 1889 to 1893, and was the Republican nominee for Congressman at large in 1892 but was defeated by William A. Harris.
 He was a delegate to the Trans-Mississippi Congress at New Orleans, Louisiana, in 1892; he was appointed Superintendent of Insurance by Governor Edmund Morrill in 1895 and held this office until his death.

 As an orator, Governor Anthony was logical and forcible, rarely failing to impress his audience with his intense earnestness.
 He was often criticized — such is always the case with men of positive natures — but no word was ever whispered against his honor or integrity.
 The Kansas Historical Society Collections said:

 “George T. Anthony’s greatest usefulness to his adopted state was his work while editor of the Kansas Farmer and as president of the Board of Centennial Managers.
 The pioneer farmers of Kansas were negligent in the management of farm affairs.
-Corn was about the only crop produced, and at the end of the season, the plow was left in the furrow, and the mowing machine was left in the fence corner, while the livestock were left to shift for themselves.
-The Kansas Farmer taught diversified farming, economy in management, improvement in livestock, and higher regard for home and social life.”
+Corn was about the only crop produced, and at the end of the season, the plow was left in the furrow, and the mowing machine was left in the fence corner while the livestock were left to shift for themselves.
+The Kansas Farmer taught diversified farming, economy in management, livestock improvement, and higher regard for home and social life.”

 Governor George T. Anthony suffered from diabetes and passed away on August 5, 1896.
 He was buried at the Topeka Cemetery.
 In the meantime, the Kansas Farmer newspaper continued to be published in Topeka until 1919.